Abdesselem Ben Mohammed

-Abdesselem Ben Mohammed (15 June 1926 - 1965) was a footballer who played as a striker.
+Abdesselem Ben Mohammed (15 June 1926 – 1965) was a professional footballer who played as a forward.
 He played for Wydad in Morocco where he won several domestic championships, before playing in France with Bordeaux and Nîmes.
 Born in Morocco, Ben Mohammed represented the France national team.

 International career

 Ben Mohammed was born in the French Protectorate in Morocco.
-He represented the France national team in a 1-0 1954 FIFA World Cup qualification win over Ireland on 25 November 1953.
+He represented the France national team in a 1–0 1954 FIFA World Cup qualification win over Ireland on 25 November 1953.